manelmontilla/wruster/README.md

 The current implementation allows defining a ``minimum`` and a ``maximum`` number of threads.
 The minimum defines the number of threads that are allocated when the pool is created.
-The maximum defines how many extra threads can be allocated dynamically when the initial created threads are busy.
+The maximum defines how many extra threads can be allocated dynamically when the initial created ones are busy.

 ### Server

-Accepts TCP connections listening in a given address and executes the actions defined in a set of routes by using a thread pool and a router.
+Accepts TCP connections listening in a given address, and executes the actions defined in a set of routes by using a thread pool and a router.

 The current implementation of the server uses a thread per connection strategy